jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 "founding fathers" of the US.
-As Baha'is, we are well aware of the flaws of many of the historical figures that founded the United States; for some, the accomidation made by such figures with slavery makes makes any recommendations by such figures immediately suspect.
+As Baha'is, we are well aware of the flaws of many of the historical figures that founded the United States; for some, the accomidation made by such figures with slavery makes any recommendations by such figures immediately suspect.
 However, we should not overlook the reverence with which many US Citizens hold such figures.
 If we can use their arguments to advance the ways in which the Baha'i Faith can improve our own civic